Hui-Ying/Image-Inpainting/README.md

 Complete code can be found in Inpainting_Partial_Convolution-2.ipynb.

-## Our contributions:
+## Our main contributions:
 Our contributions in this project compared to other similar works inculde
-- Training dataset augmentation
+- Training dataset augmentation( Including images and masks)
-- Testing dataset augmentation
 - Improved the Structural Similarity Index Measure (SSIM) to 0.92 compared to the result in [[2]](https://arxiv.org/pdf/1804.07723.pdf)